Rutland Water is the Playground of the East Midlands with Water Sports, Nature Reserves, Outdoor Adventure Centre, Cycling & Walking

 Sykes Lane, Empingham

-Normanton Church is the most famous icon of Rutland Water, a short walk away from the car park.
+Normanton Church is the most famous icon of Rutland Water, a short walk away from the car park and an idyllic wedding venue.

 Rutland Cycling, bike hire and Giant bike store (Giant is a bike brand, not just a huge store!)